Career Options in Science with Good Job Outlooks

 Career Information for Science Jobs with Good Job Outlooks

 Biomedical engineers are skilled in the medical, biological and engineering sciences.
 They use their knowledge in these fields to design different kinds of medical equipment and computer systems.
 For example, they may design software programs that run x-ray machines and other pieces of medical equipment.
 They also may be involved in research and work on a team with other professionals, like physicians and medical scientists.
-Over the next ten years, career opportunities are expected to grow by 23%, much more quickly than the average of 6% for all other careers.
+Over the next ten years, career opportunities are expected to grow by 4%, as fast as the average of 5% for all other careers.
 To become a biomedical engineer, you will need a bachelor's degree in the subject or another engineering field.

 Computer and Information Systems Manager